WatchOutNewsAgency/wona.github.com/_posts/2020-04-01-a-rick-shaped-void.md

 **WO:** Or they might have just stopped them from entering the campus...?

-Wait!
+**Tinfoil Man:** Wait!
 The waves!
 They’re changing.
 It wasn’t them profs, it was rather a bicycle renting company looking to open up their booths in R. They bribed the rickshaw drivers to lessen their numbers, just so that their venture would gain some traction in the campus.
 They orchestrated a fight between the authorities and the rickshaw drivers to benefit from the resulting rift.
 This is what the earth tells me, and I refuse to believe otherwise.

 *Overwhelmed by the fact that our world might be a simulation, we took to our heels and happened to come across a gloomy lad loitering around Lovers’ Lane*.